cornelcroi/data-lens/README.md

 - Check file path is absolute or relative to current directory
 - Ensure file is not corrupted or password-protected

-### SQL Query Issues

-- Only SELECT queries are allowed (no DROP, DELETE, UPDATE)
-- Column names are case-sensitive
-- Use `get_schema` or `list_columns` to verify column names
-- The AI should auto-retry with corrected SQL on errors

-## Future Enhancements

-- [ ] Multi-file mode (load multiple files simultaneously)
-- [ ] Persistent database option
-- [ ] Query history and caching
-- [ ] Export results to files
-- [ ] Support for database connections (PostgreSQL, MySQL)
-- [ ] Advanced SQL validation

 ## Contributing

 Contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.